tommeagher/data1-fall2015/README.md

 How do you find data?
 You need to develop your data state of mind.

+Talk about the data memo assignment and the [memo template](https://github.com/tommeagher/data1-fall2015/blob/master/data-memo-outline.md).

 Hands-on tutorials pivot tables in Excel

 Guest speaker: [MaryJo Webster](https://twitter.com/maryjowebster), computer-assisted reporting editor at the Minneapolis Star Tribune